jpritikin/coach/content/docs/me/psychoactive/_index.md

 [^healy2021]: Healy, C. J. (2021).
 The acute effects of classic psychedelics on memory in humans. *Psychopharmacology, 238*, 639-653.

-[^cannabis]: The intensity of the experience is mostly driven by the amount of Δ8-THC.
+[^cannabis]: The intensity of the experience is mostly a function of the amount of THC.
 I'm not sure how much CBD is required to complement the THC.
-Maybe the ratio could be as low as 1:1 (on a weight basis).
-That is, maybe only 10mg of CBD is needed for 10mg Δ8-THC, but you definitely want enough CBD and extra isn't a problem.
+Maybe the ratio could be less than 1mg CBD per 1mg THC.
+That is, maybe only 5mg of CBD is needed for 10mg Δ8-THC, but you definitely want enough CBD and extra isn't a problem.
 The psilomethoxin is optional and will just help launch you into the cannabis experience.
-Onset of the THC effects occur about 90 min after ingestion and last for 3-4 hours.
+Onset of the THC effects occur about 90 min after ingestion and last for 3-5 hours.

 [^krebs2013]: Anecdotal reports suggest a possible link between drug use and serious mental health problems, but it is not clear the degree to which the drug was causal.
 Said people might have been mentally ill prior to the drug exposure.
 Correlational studies find no link (Krebs, 2013).
     - Krebs, T. S., & Johansen, P. Ø. (2013).
 Psychedelics and mental health: a population study.
 PloS one, 8(8), e63972.